 This is the important piece of the puzzle.
 Both partners have to be OK with shouldering their side of the issue.
 “If this is a theme in the relationship, it's also important to bring this up during a neutral time,” she says, “and acknowledge that the blame feels one-sided or that you feel held responsible for everything that seems to go wrong.”
 Using your words, rather than blowing up, will get you much farther.
 “Reminding your partner that you are a team and a team effort is needed to address whatever goes wrong also helps to shift the relationship away from a blaming dynamic and into a collaborative dynamic,” she says.
 And then a real shift can occur.

-“What are they blaming you for?”
-Stefanie Safran, Chicago's "Introductionista" and founder of Stef and the City, asks Bustle.
-“If this a phase because of other stressors in their life such as work, family, etc., talk out what the issues are.”
+“If this a phase because of other stressors in their life such as work, family, etc., talk out what the issues are," dating coach Stefanie Safran, asks Bustle.
 Sometimes, people can get out of hand, and their behavior needs to be gently pointed out.

 "If the person is just bent on trying to bring you down, you may be dealing with someone who is toxic and unable to cope when they are down or depressed,” she says.
 If that’s the case, as Rogers said, it’s best to move on.

 9. Work Together To Find A Solution

 “First, accept that while you may not be ‘to blame,’ you might have a role in the problem,” marriage counselor Jessica Wade tells Bustle.
 “Be curious about what part of the problem is yours.”
 If you’re hell-bent on shutting down any notion that you might be at fault, that’s a problem too.
 “Be truly curious and non-defensive to learn your part in it,” she adds.
 “Accept responsibility and commit to changing it.”